Legal Help with Child Abuse in Texas Family Court

 Is DFPS Involved in Your Family?

-Child abuse happens in homes all across Texas – in homes with stressed single parents; in homes with parents who have drug and alcohol problems; and in seemingly “normal” homes with two parents present.
+Child abuse happens in homes all across Texas, and Georgia – in homes with stressed single parents; in homes with parents who have drug and alcohol problems; and in seemingly “normal” homes with two parents present.
 The effects of child abuse are devastating for the child and the family as a whole.

 We’ve represented parents who are trying to remove an abusive parent from the home; parents who have been falsely accused of abuse as part of a divorce or custody case; and families whose children have been removed from their care or are under investigation by Texas child protective services.